microsoft/vscode-debugadapter-node/protocol/README.md

 ## History

+* 1.20.x:
+  * Extends the type of the `TerminatedEvent.body.restart` attribute from `boolean` to `any`.
+This makes it possible to loop arbitrary data from one debug session to the next.

 * 1.19.x:
   * Adds a new optional argument `terminateDebuggee` to the `disconnect` request.
 If a debug adapter has opted into this feature with the 'supportTerminateDebuggee' capability, a client can use this to control whether the debuggee should be terminated when the debugger is disconnected.